polonipeter/app/README.md

 ## Account
-Because of user authorization i have created new spotify account (i dindt want to share my personal), this account can serve for testing purposes, if you would like to try this app whitout the need of logging in whit your own account feel free to use this one.\n login email: testspotifyapi@gmail.com\n
+Because of user authorization i have created new spotify account (i dindt want to share my personal), this account can serve for testing purposes, if you would like to try this app whitout the need of logging in whit your own account feel free to use this one.
+login email: testspotifyapi@gmail.com
 password: Test123@4